Brazil's Rousseff, Neves race for support in election runoff

 The runoff will be a battle between opposing visions for Brazil: the state-led capitalism of the ruling Workers' Party, and the market-friendly policies promised by Neves and the PSDB.

 The two parties are arch-rivals and between them they have run Brazil for the last 20 years.
-Rousseff and her party accuse the PSDB of favoring the rich, a potent accusation in a country where more than half of voters live in households earning less than $1,000 a month.
+Rousseff and her party accuse the PSDB of favouring the rich, a potent accusation in a country where more than half of voters live in households earning less than $1,000 (£622) a month.

 Polls taken prior to Sunday showed Rousseff would beat Neves by as much as 8 percentage points in a runoff, although Neves' dramatic turnaround gives him clear momentum.